 Performing programmatic actions on data across services is quite possible in today’s technology ecosystem.
 And now, the transfer of data across services such as the dashDB data warehouse and deploying it in new environments is also possible.
 However, the questions often asked by customers center on

 The latest release of IBM DB2 for Linux, Unix and Windows (LUW) is generating lots of excitement.
 Following on a recent post highlighting the recent release, take a look at the robust set of advances, enhancements and new features available in DB2 LUW Version 11.1.1, particularly those that advance

-Open source is a disruptor that never quits, and it seems to be penetrating and transforming every aspect of established data, analytics and application ecosystems.
-In this podcast, recorded at IBM InterConnect 2016, listen to Kamille Nixon, portfolio marketing manager at IBM, share her expert
+Open source is a disruptor that never quits.
+It seems to be penetrating and transforming every aspect of established data, analytics and application ecosystems.
+In this podcast, recorded at IBM InterConnect 2016, listen to David Taieb, a cloud data services developer advocate at IBM, share his

 Metadata and governance might not have a long history of setting hearts ablaze, but those who are recognizing their importance to self-service are looking to metadata to help organizations fully leverage a wide range of assets across the business.
 In this InsightOut podcast, IBM Analytics CTO Tim